freeCodeCamp/guide/src/pages/java/index.md

 ## Version

-The latest version is <a href='http://www.oracle.com/technetwork/java/javase/overview' target='_blank' rel='nofollow'> Java 9</a>, which was released in 2017 with <a href='https://docs.oracle.com/javase/9/whatsnew/toc.htm#JSNEW-GUID-C23AFD78-C777-460B-8ACE-58BE5EA681F6' target='_blank' rel='nofollow'>various improvements</a> over the previous version, Java 8.
+The latest version is <a href='https://docs.oracle.com/en/java/javase/11/' target='_blank' rel='nofollow'> Java 11</a>, which was released in September, 2018 with <a href='https://www.oracle.com/technetwork/java/javase/11-relnote-issues-5012449.html#NewFeature' target='_blank' rel='nofollow'>various improvements</a> over the previous version, Java 10.
+It is the first Long Term Support feature release for the Java SE platform.

+For further updates and insights on Java SE and OpenJDK, click on <a href='https://blogs.oracle.com/java-platform-group/oracle-jdk-releases-for-java-11-and-later' target='_blank' rel='nofollow'> this.</a>

 But for all intents and purposes, we will use Java 8 in this wiki for all tutorials.

 Java is also divided into several "Editions" :